 Class Size: 60 students

-Degree: Dual Certification from Great Lakes and Illinois Institute of Technology
+Degree: Dual Certification from Great Lakes and Stuart School of Business, IIT Chicago

 Resources: 24×7 access to a Big Data Lab, access to a senior industry practitioner, state-of-the-art classrooms with complimentary lunch and snacks on class days and access to alumni network